AthanorLabs/atomic-swap/docs/local.md

 ./monero-wallet-cli // you will be prompted to create a wallet.
 In the next steps, we will go with "Bob", without password.
 Remember the name and optionally the password for the upcoming steps
 ```

-You do not need to mine blocks, and you can exit the the wallet-cli once Bob's account has been created by typing "exit".
+You do not need to mine blocks, and you can exit the wallet-cli once Bob's account has been created by typing "exit".

 Start monero-wallet-rpc for Bob on port 18083.
 Make sure `--wallet-dir` corresponds to the directory the wallet from the previous step is in:
 ```bash